 Use our credit card finder tool below to find the best interest free credit cards that you’ll qualify for, without damaging your credit score.

-Almost every credit card offers a ‘grace period’ of up to 56 days or up to 55 days between you buying something and it having interest charged on it.
+Surprisingly, yes.
+Almost every credit card offers a ‘grace period’ of up to 56 days between you buying something and it having interest charged on it.
+This means that people who pay their bills in full each month won't be charged any interest.

 If you buy something on the day after a monthly statement is sent, you won't be billed for that item for a month and then have to be given time to pay that bill.

-The exception is if you use your card at a cash machine or for a “cash like” transaction - for example buying foreign currency or shares - in which case interest is charged from the moment the transaction occurs.
+The exception is if you use your card at a cash machine or for a 'cash like' transaction - for example buying foreign currency or shares - in which case interest is charged from the moment the transaction occurs.

 Yes, but that doesn't mean you'll pay nothing to borrow.